focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?

 - BUG: When changing font size, it can be increased to a larger size on lower dpi screens
+- BUG: Cursor is not shown correctly in the scrollbar area

 - File management:
     - Create a new open file dialog: